So you're buying a new computer for Architecture School

 Something worth saying here: hardware is genuinely good now.
 Renders don’t require a cutting-edge beast of a machine the way they did five years ago.
 A mid-range modern GPU will handle Enscape, Twinmotion, and most of what you’ll throw at it in undergrad.
 You don’t need to spec for the absolute worst case.

-This is the bit I really want you to sit with.
-Don’t just think about how you’ll use this machine as a student.
-Think about how you’ll use it as a young professional in two or three years.
+This is the bit I really want you to consider.
+Don’t just think about how you’ll use this machine as a student or for this semester’s subject but try to think about how you’ll use it as a young professional in two or three years.

 Do you want to work in a coffee shop without hunting for a powerpoint?
 Do you want to take it to a site visit?
 Do you want to do everything plugged in at a desk at home and in studio, and nothing else?
 These are different machines.